jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 All of the per API limits can only be increased on specific APIs.

-[Limits in Amazon API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) in the *API Gateway Developer Guide*.
+For more information about these limits, see [Limits in Amazon API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) in the *API Gateway Developer Guide*.

 AWS Application Discovery Service Limits {#limits_appdiscserve}
 ----------------------------------------